Amcache registry structure: every key explained

 IsPeFile REG_DWORD 1 if the file is a PE.

-IsOsComponent REG_DWORD 1 if the file is part of Windows.
+IsOsComponent REG_DWORD 1 if part of Windows.

 Publisher REG_SZ Publisher string from the PE signature / resource.